evnsio/kubernetes-workshop/05-ingress-controllers/README.md

 ...
 ```

-In the output above we can see the chart has created a _Service_ called `ic-nginx-ingress-controller` which exposes nginx on port 30881.
+In the output above we can see the chart has created a Service called `ic-nginx-ingress-controller` which exposes nginx on port 30881.

 Assuming your minikube instance is running on the default IP of 192.168.99.100, you should be able to hit nginx like this:

 ```
 > curl -X GET 192.168.99.100:30881

 default backend - 404
 ```

 The _default backend_ response indicates that we're hitting nginx, but it has no ingress rules which matched the incoming host/path.
-This backend was deployed as a _Pod_ / _Service_ combo with the Helm chart and is used as the default route when there isn't a match in the config.
+This backend was deployed as a Service / Service combo with the Helm chart and is used as the default route when there isn't a match in the config.
 It always returns a static 404 response.

 ### Configuring DNS

-In a cloud installation of Kubernetes, creating a _Service_ of type _LoadBalancer_ would have provisioned an external cloud load balancer (e.g. AWS ELB), which we could then assign a friendly DNS entry.
+In a cloud installation of Kubernetes, creating a Service of type _LoadBalancer_ would have provisioned an external cloud load balancer (e.g. AWS ELB), which we could then assign a friendly DNS entry.

 In minikube we can achieve a similar result with a reverse proxy and an addition to your hosts file.

 #### Reverse Proxy

 ```
 docker run -p 80:80
            -e IP=192.168.99.100
            -e PORT=30881
            evns/local-proxy
 ```

-This runs a local proxy, configured to listen on port `127.0.0.1` and pass all traffic through to `$DESTINATION_IP:$DESTINATION_PORT`.
+This runs a local proxy, configured to listen on port `127.0.0.1` and pass all traffic through to `$IP:$PORT`.

 #### Hosts File